mimic05/alien_invasion_game/README.md

 2. **Install Dependencies:**

    Make sure you have Python installed.
 Then, install the required packages:

-pip install pygame
+   '''pip install pygame'''

 3. **Run the Game:**